JaesungBae/GenDA-Challenge-25-ZSTTS-PSE/README.md

 4. Perceptual evaluation of speech quality (PESQ)

 # Baseline systems
 We also build baseline systems for each task and release it as an open-source.
-You can found our baseline system [here](https://github.com/JaesungBae/GenDA-Challenge-25-ZSTTS-PSE).
+You can find our baseline system [here](https://github.com/JaesungBae/GenDA-Challenge-25-ZSTTS-PSE) (a GitHub repo) and the [paper](https://minjekim.com/wp-content/uploads/icasspw2025_jbae.pdf).

 - For track 1, we use three open-source zero-shot TTS models as the baseline models: YourTTS [3], SpeechT5-based zero-shot TTS model [4], and XTTS [5].
 - For track 2, we adopt the ConvTasNet [6]-based architecture for our PSE models based on the original PSE model architecture proposed in [7, 8].